creativeprojects/resticprofile/README.md

   -l, --log string      logs into a file instead of the console -n, --name string     profile name (default "default")
-      --no-ansi         disable ansi control characters (disable console colouring) -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") --trace           display even more debugging information
+      --no-ansi         disable ansi control characters (disable console colouring) --no-prio         don't set any priority on load: used when started from a service that has already set the priority -q, --quiet           display only warnings and errors --theme string    console colouring theme (dark, light, none) (default "light") --trace           display even more debugging information